-But since the direct method [methodus directa] is shorter to understand and a more useful way of finding [i.e., discovering], it suffices, once the way of reducing [reducendi via] is known, to apply afterward the method in which quantities that are incomparably smaller are neglected, which in fact carries its own demonstration according to the lemmas that I communicated in February, 1689.
+apply afterward the method in which quantities that are incomparably smaller are neglected, which in fact carries its own demonstration according to the lemmas that I communicated in February, 1689."

-What emerges from this sentence is that there are two distinct methods, [A] "via reduction" and [B] a "direct method" using infinitesimals.
-The infinitesimal method is riskier but more powerful, and what Leibniz is pointing out is that having gained some experience with the traditional method so that one already knows what kind of results to expect, one can safely used the infinitesimal method that yields the same results but more efficiently.
+What emerges from this sentence is that there are two distinct methods: (A) "via reduction" and (B) a "direct method" using infinitesimals.
+The infinitesimal method is riskier but more powerful, and what Leibniz is pointing out is that having gained some experience with the traditional method so that one already knows what kind of results to expect, one can safely use the infinitesimal method that yields the same results but more efficiently.
 Leibniz points out that once the reductive method A has been used and understood, from that point onward one can systematically use the direct method B (which involves discarding infinitesimals), since it is quicker and more useful.
-These clues furnish further evidence in favor of the B > A reading over the B = A reading (see Section 4).
+These clues furnish further evidence in favor of the B > A reading over the B = A reading (see sec.
+4).

 7.5.
+The June 7, 1698, Letter to Bernoulli

-The 7 june 1698 letter to Bernoulli.
-Ishiguro's fifth piece of textual evidence is the 7 june 1698 letter to Bernoulli [Leibniz 1698].
-She writes that Leibniz likens the status of infinitesimals to that of imaginary numbers in this letter (ibid., p.
-84).
+Ishiguro's fifth piece of textual evidence is the June 7, 1698, letter to Bernoulli (Leibniz 1698).
+She writes that Leibniz likens the status of infinitesimals to that of imaginary numbers in this letter (Ishiguro 1990, 84).

 Since Ishiguro does not elaborate any further, it is difficult to see how this could be interpreted as a piece of evidence in favor of her logical fiction hypothesis, since in point of fact complex numbers could not (in Leibniz's day) be replaced by quantified paraphrases ranging over ordinary numbers, so complex numbers (or imaginary quantities, as Leibniz called them) are pure fictions par excellence.
 Leibniz repeatedly insisted (not merely in this letter to Bernoulli) on the analogy between the fictional status of infinitesimals and complex numbers.
-Meanwhile, Leibniz described imaginaries as having their fundamentum in re (basis in fact) in [Leibniz 1695a, p.
-93].
+Meanwhile, Leibniz described imaginaries as having their fundamentum in re (basis in fact; Leibniz 1695b, 93).
 The comparison to complex numbers tends to undermine the logical fiction hypothesis concerning Leibnizian infinitesimals.
-This theme was explored more fully in [Sherry & Katz 2014].
+This theme was explored more fully in Sherry and Katz (2012).